t753/VPN-Lifeguard/Windows/VPN Lifeguard VB.Net/README.md

 It requires Microsoft .Net Framework 4.6.1 or greater.
-This application will monitor your connection and, if you get disconnected will kill your monitored applications, and attempt to restablish your connection, and restart your monitored applications.
+This application will monitor your connection and, if you get disconnected will kill your monitored applications, and attempt to re-establish your connection, and restart your monitored applications.

 It has all new source code.
 The original application